-Milan Vaishnav is an associate in the South Asia Program at the Carnegie Endowment for International Peace.
+Milan Vaishnav is a senior associate in the South Asia Program at the Carnegie Endowment for International Peace.
 His primary research focus is the political economy of India, and he examines issues such as corruption and governance, state capacity, distributive politics, and electoral behavior.

 He is the author of a forthcoming book on crime, corruption, and democracy in India and co-editor of the book Short of the Goal: U.S. Policy and Poorly Performing States (Center for Global Development, 2006).
 His work has also been published in scholarly journals such as India Review, India Policy Forum, and Latin American Research Review.
 He is a regular contributor to several Indian publications.